MachineAcuity/rebar-tools/README.md

 * Works only on UNIX (Mac, Linux).
 * Requires Node.js `12.13` or later.
-* Ansible configuration is assumed to be located at `/etc/ansible`.
 * Output is optimized for terminals with dark background color.

 ## Installation